最新消息:觉得本站不错的话 记得收藏哦 博客内某些功能仅供测试 讨论群:135931704 快养不起小站了 各位有闲钱就打赏下把 My Email weicots#gmail.com Please replace # with @

 2

-method.
+We get a reference to the global $foo, and then immediately call a method on it.
+We’re trusting that other code, code we have no control over, has set foo up to be an object, and an object which has a getValue method.
 We have no way of knowing if this is true, and worse there’s no way to infer this is true from the code, short of tracing the entire execution path from start to finish, or setting up a test framework to run our program with multiple different inputs.

-, either changing its state in an unexpected way
+In turn, we can now mess with $foo, either changing its state in an unexpected way

 1

-$foo ->setValue( 'some other value that other code is not expecting ' ); |
+$foo->setValue('some other value that other code is not expecting ');

 or in languages that play fast and loose with types, changing its type